-DIRECTOR OF PROGRAM
+DIRECTOR OF PROGRAM SUSTAINABILITY AND GROWTH

 Over his 25 years in public education Steve has served as a classroom teacher, site and district administrator and superintendent.
 Throughout his career he has worked to close achievement gaps and open doors for first generation college students in both California and Illinois.
 Under Steve’s leadership the West Sonoma Union High School District was recognized as one of the top 100 districts in California.
 As superintendent, Steve used an innovative community partnership to launch a design-thinking based middle school for students in underserved rural communities.